 You can expect a visit from a bird-eating hawk, usually a Sharp-shinned Hawk or a Cooper’s Hawk, at your feeder.
 In many areas reports of these hawks have been on the rise in recent years.
 At first you will probably welcome the close-up view, but if your hawk stays around and scares your feeder birds away, what can you do?
 The best solution is to take your feeders down for a few days.
 The hawk will get hungry and move on.
 Be sure to provide cover in your yard where feeder birds can hide from bird-eating hawks.
 Brush piles and evergreen trees and shrubs can provide safe hiding places.

 Ornithologists estimate that millions of birds are killed each year by hitting windows.
 You can prevent many window strikes simply by breaking up the reflections that birds perceive as a pathway through your home.
 Some bird watchers have attached streamers or suction-cup feeders to their windows, crisscrossed branches within the window frames, or installed awnings or screens.
 Hawk “silhouettes” fastened to the window often help, not because they look like hawks, but because they break up the problematic reflections.
 If you try these tricks and birds continue to strike a window, consider attaching netting to the outside of the window to buffer the impact.
 Deer netting (the kind used to keep deer from eating plants in your yard) works nicely.
 Window strike mortalities also can be reduced by moving your feeders to within 3 feet of the window.
 When feeders are close to a window, a bird leaving the feeder cannot gain enough momentum to do harm if it strikes the window.
-Learn more about glass collisions and how to prevent them on the Habitat Network website, on the All About Birds website and on the American Bird Conservancy website.
+Learn more about glass collisions and how to prevent them on the All About Birds website and on the American Bird Conservancy website.
 The latter site includes links to several products you can purchase to break up the reflections in your windows.